Everything From Georgia Tech Star QB Haynes King Ahead Of Matchup Vs Georgia

 On the slow starts on offense and what that is attributed to…

 “The opponent, they're going to try to play good defense, you know, but we've got to do a better job executing.
-It's not going to be easy. you know, they're going to try to show different looks and they're going to try their best to stop us as well, you know, but we got to do a better job of of executing and doing our job.
-It's just the little things and you know, straining and finishing as well.”
+It's not going to be easy.
+You know, they're going to try to show different looks, and they're going to try their best to stop us as well, you know, but we've got to do a better job of executing and doing our job.
+It's just the little things, and you know, straining and finishing as well.”

 On the quarterback embodying his team and on Gunner Stockton…

 “I hadn't seen a whole lot.
 Obviously, you know, if we play at noon, they play at night or vice versa (Georgia).
 You get to see a couple of the games.
-I hadn't s sat down and studied it.
+I hadn't sat down and studied it.
 I met Gunner this past summer at the Manning Passing Academy.
 We have a pretty good relationship as well.
 Uh, great dude, great guy, great ball player as well.
 I guess you'd say that is true.
 That statement is true.
-Usually your team's going to embody the the quarterback.
+Usually, your team's going to embody the quarterback.
 You know, is he tough?
-Is he going to find ways to to move the ball and find ways to to put points on the board and win?
+Is he going to find ways to move the ball and find ways to put points on the board and win?
 Uh, you know, and the team usually responds very well to that.
-You just got to keep trying to pushing forward and try to find ways.”
+You just have to keep trying to push forward and try to find ways.”

 On the Georgia defense…